byteclubfr/uncloak/README.md

     $ npm install
     $ npm start

-This will start a webserver on `localhost:8080`.
+This will start a web server on `localhost:8080`.

+Open a modern web browser (one that supports ES2015 like Firefox or Chrome).

 The standard reveal.js presentation will be loaded in the left frame.

 Everytime you tweak the inputs the right sidebar (colors, sizes…), 3 things happen in realtime :